therecipe/qt/README.md

 3. Setup the environment
 	* Windows
-		* Add the directory that contains "gcc" to your PATH
+		* Add the directory that contains "gcc.exe" to your PATH

 			`C:\Qt\Qt5.5.1\Tools\mingw492_32\bin`